Can Beauty Products Cause Early Puberty in Girls?

 In the study, half the girls being tested began growing pubic hair when they were 9.2 years.
 They began menstruation when they were 10.3 years old.
 These chemicals, referred to as endocrine-disruptors, can interfere with natural hormones such as estrogens.

 Early puberty, which is found more in girls than boys, has been noted by the medical community for some time.
 Better health and nutrition have long been considered the main reason for the changes.
 However, studies have also associated early menstruation with a greater risk of breast cancer.
 And girls who become sexually mature at a younger age are more likely to smoke, use alcohol and drugs, and participate in unprotected sex.
 A 2006 study also found that girls in precocious, or early, puberty did not reach their normal height in adulthood.

 While studies, many in lab animals and not humans, have shown links between these chemicals and early puberty, there is no hard evidence of serious health effects in humans, Dr. Tosti warns.
 In fact, triclosan, phthalates, and parabens are not banned for use in personal care products.

-Dr. Tosti also points out that the girls in the study were not tested for exposure during puberty nor were other factors, such as later contact with the chemicals, controlled in the experiment — a limitation the lead researcher readily admitted when she warned the findings are not absolute proof of cause and effect.
+Girls in the study were not tested for exposure during puberty, Dr. Tosti points out.
+Nor were other factors, such as later contact with the chemicals, controlled in the experiment, a limitation that the lead researcher readily admitted when she warned the findings are not absolute proof of cause and effect.

 Yet, another study published in 2018 in Environmental Science and Pollution Research and cited by Dr. Tosti makes a strong argument for an irrefutable connection.
 “Our findings confirm a positive association between phthalate exposure and incidence of PP [precocious puberty] in girls,” researchers concluded.
 “Control and reduction of childhood exposure to phthalate esters should be considered as a health priority.”